TheMicronauts/TORAIZ-AS-1-Help/README.md

 4. modify the values sent by the new CCs using the formulas below (where x is the old value and y the new one):

-   - When the value range is 0-254 or 0-255 and the target value is ≤ 127 (accessed with CC#6 = 0)
+   - When the value range is 0–254 or 0–255 and the target value is ≤ 127 (accessed with CC#6 = 0)

      `y = x / 2`

-   - When the value range is 0-254 or 0-255 and the target value is > 127 (accessed with CC#6 = 1)
+   - When the value range is 0–254 or 0–255 and the target value is > 127 (accessed with CC#6 = 1)

      `y = (x / 2) + 64`

-   - When the value range is 0-164 (LOW-PASS FILTER Cutoff) and the target value is ≤ 127 (accessed with CC#6 = 0)
+   - When the value range is 0–164 (LOW-PASS FILTER Cutoff) and the target value is ≤ 127 (accessed with CC#6 = 0)

      `y = x / (165 / 128)` = `x * 0.7812`

-   - When the value range is 0-164 (LOW-PASS FILTER Cutoff) and the target value is > 127 (accessed with CC#6 = 1)
+   - When the value range is 0–164 (LOW–PASS FILTER Cutoff) and the target value is > 127 (accessed with CC#6 = 1)

      `y = (x * 0.7812) + 100`

-Resolution loss is unavoidable.
-It will be divided by two when the value range is 0-254 or 0-255, and by 1.2890625 for the Low-Pass Filter Cutoff.
+Some resolution loss is unavoidable: it’s halved when the value range is 0–254 or 0–255, and reduced by a factor of 1.3 for the Low-Pass Filter Cutoff.

 ### Sequential Prophet-6